project-akri/akri/docs/extensibility.md

-# Extensibility
+# Extensibility Example

-Akri has [implemented several discovery protocols](./roadmap.md#currently-supported-protocols) with sample brokers and applications.
-However, there may be protocols you would like to use to discover resources that have not been implemented yet.
-To enable the discovery of resources via a new protocol, you will implement a Discovery Handler (DH), which does discovery on behalf of the Agent.
-A Discovery Handler is anything that implements the `Discovery` service and `Registration` client defined in the [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto).
-These DHs run as their own Pods and are expected to register with the Agent, which hosts the `Registration` service defined in the gRPC interface.
-A discovery handler can be written in any language using protobuf; however, Akri has provided a template for accelerating creating a discovery handler in Rust.

-This document will walk you through the development steps to implement a Discovery Handler and sample broker that utilizes exposed devices.
-This document will also cover the steps to get your Discovery Handler and broker added to Akri, should you wish to [contribute them back](./contributing.md).
+This document will walk through an end-to-end example of creating Discovery Handler to discover **HTTP-based devices** that publish random sensor data.
+It will also walk through how to create a custom broker to leverage the discovered devices.
+Reference the [Discovery Handler development](./discovery-handler-development.md) and [broker Pod development](./broker-development.md) documents if you prefer generic documentation over an example.

-Before continuing, please read the [Akri architecture](./architecture.md), [Akri agent](./agent-in-depth.md), and [development](./development.md) documentation pages.
-They will provide a good understanding of Akri, how it works, what components it is composed of, and how to build it.
+Before continuing, you may wish to reference the [Akri architecture](./architecture.md) and [Akri agent](./agent-in-depth.md) documentation.
+They will provide a good understanding of Akri, how it works, and what components it is composed of.
-> **Note:** a Discovery Handler can use any set of steps to discover devices.
-It does not have to be a "protocol" in the
-> traditional sense.
-For example, Akri defines udev (not often called a "protocol") and OPC UA as protocols.

-Here, we will create a Discovery Handler to discover **HTTP-based devices** that publish random sensor data.

 Any Docker-compatible container registry will work for hosting the containers being used in this example (Docker Hub, Github Container Registry, Azure Container Registry, etc).
 Here, we are using the [GitHub Container